Twins vs. Royals Player Props Betting Odds

-Player prop bet options for Joey Gallo, Vinnie Pasquantino and others are listed when the Minnesota Twins host the Kansas City Royals at Target Field on Saturday at 2:10 PM ET.
+Player prop bet odds for Byron Buxton, Vinnie Pasquantino and others are listed when the Minnesota Twins host the Kansas City Royals at Target Field on Sunday (at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!